indgy/philter/src/docs/index.md

 	->toString();
 ```

-Refer to the [user guide](https://indgy.github.io/philter/index.html) to view the available filters.
+Refer to the [Reference](https://indgy.github.io/philter/reference/index.html) to view the available filters.

 ## Custom filters
 Define custom filters using the `apply()` method with a closure.
 The closure will be passed the current input value and expects it, or null to be returned.